DO-Solutions/DigitalOcean-AppPlatform-Cron/README.md

 # Hard / detailed version

-## Environmental setup

-# 1. Git - Create a new repo for Docker cron worker
+## Git - Create a new repo for Docker cron worker

-First create a new Git repo on Github or Gitlab that we can deploy our Docker cron worker from
+First create a new Git repo on Github or Gitlab that we can deploy our Docker Cron Worker from

 ## Create `Dockerfile`
+Here is an example Dockerfile that App Platform will use to build and run our Cron Worker

+* `ubuntu:22.04` base image is pulled
+* `cron` and `curl` is installed, you can modify this line to include any other tools you may need to run your scheduled jobs

 ```Dockerfile
 FROM ubuntu